IBM-Cloud/terraform-provider-ibm/website/docs/d/service_plan.html.markdown

 # ibm\_service_plan

 Import the details of an existing service plan from IBM Bluemix as a read-only data source.
-The fields of the data source can then be referenced by other resources within the same configuration by using interpolation syntax.
+You can then reference the fields of the data source in other resources within the same configuration by using interpolation syntax.

 ## Example Usage